- What is Zoom and what can it do?

 All current Georgetown faculty, staff, and students can use Zoom to host meetings.

-- Can I invite people outside Georgetown join a meeting I set up?
+- Can I invite non-Georgetown people to join a meeting?

 Yes, participants do not need a NetID to join a Zoom meeting.
 Only the host of the meeting needs to have a Georgetown Zoom account.